 A Bachelors Honours degree with 2:2 in any subject, or equivalent.

 International entry requirements:

-If English is not your first language you'll need IELTS 6.0 (Academic) with a minimum of 5.5 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS 6.0 (Academic) with a minimum of 5.5 in each component.
 For more information see our full entry requirements.